Konloch/HTTPdLib/README.md

 # HTTPdLib
-HTTPdLib is an easy-to-use zero dependency non-blocking HTTP Server for Java.
+Build your own HTTP server using HTTPdLib.
+It's an easy-to-use zero dependency non-blocking HTTP web server for Java.

-This library is designed for use in the case when you need to embed a high performant web server into your Java application.
+This library is designed for embedding a high performant web server into your Java application.

 ## How To Add As Library
 Add it as a maven dependency or just [download the latest release](https://github.com/Konloch/HTTPdLib/releases).